damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 ### Removing containers

 To stop and remove all the containers use the `down` command:

 ```
 docker compose down
 ```

-to remove portainer and the other containers
+to remove portainer and the other containers:

 ```
 docker rm -f $(docker ps -a -q)
 ```

 Use `-v` if you need to remove the database volume which is used to persist the database:

 ```
 docker compose down -v
 ```

-to remove external certbot-etc and portainer and the other volumes
+to remove external certbot-etc and portainer and the other volumes:

 ```
 docker volume rm $(docker volume ls -q)
 ```

 Delete all images, containers, volumes, and networks that are not associated with a container (dangling):

 ```
 docker system prune
 ```

 To additionally remove any stopped containers and all unused images (not just dangling ones), add the -a flag to the command:

 ```
 docker system prune -a
 ```

-to remove portainer and the other images
+to remove portainer and the other images:

 ```
 docker rmi $(docker image ls -q)
 ```